N0W3N/Autompeg/README.md

 Autompeg - ffmpeg automation script
 ==================
-Autompeg is an automation script for the multimedia framework **FFmpeg** to convert all files with a specific file format (e.g. TS or OGG) into another file format (e.g. MP4 or MP3).
-Since FFmpeg doesn't provide an official way to convert multiple files, Autompeg is able to go through entire folders or even whole disks and convert them by its own.

 **Autompeg** is an automation script for the multimedia framework **FFmpeg**.
+FFmpeg has several nice features especially in terms of converting files or processing/dumping streams from the internet.
-It converts files with a specific file format into another file format (e.g. from .ts to .mp4 | from .wav to .mp3).
+Most of my time, I use FFmpeg to convert files with a specific file format into another file format (e.g. from .ts to .mp4 | from .wav to .mp3).
-Unfortunately, FFmpeg doesn't provide an official way to convert multiple files stored in a folder on a disk in a single process.
+Unfortunately, FFmpeg doesn't provide an official way to convert multiple files stored in a folder on a disk in a single process, which makes it incredibly annoying and timewasting, to write and enter the same command over and over again.

+When entering a valid working directory, Autompeg scans the directory recursively (folder by folder, file by file) for the file extension and converting it with FFmpeg in the background.
-Autompeg is a simple extension to the framework, making it possible to just enter a working-directory and the file extension it should be working with.
+Autompeg is a simple extension to the framework and saved me an insane amount of time in the past.

 --------------------------------
 # Thoughts behind this project